 The percentage of Maryland public school students living in poverty has more than doubled since 1990—from 22% to 45%—putting our statewide student population on the verge of becoming majority low-income.
 Since the last time the state funding formula was revised nearly 20 years ago, the percentage of English language learners, who require more staff and resources to catch up and stay on track with their English-speaking peers, has doubled.
 The number of students receiving special education services has also increased markedly.
 Maryland now ranks near the bottom of all states for funding poor districts and affluent district evenly, with federal education data showing that Maryland’s poorest school districts receive 5% less state and local education funding than Maryland’s wealthiest districts.

 This underfunding has resulted in an increasing student to teacher ratio, meaning larger class sizes and less individualized instruction.
 Maryland teachers make 84 cents on the dollar compared to peers in similar fields with similar levels of education.
 Far too many support staff don’t make a living wage and must work multiple jobs to make ends meet.
 A statewide survey of educators in 2019 found that 50% of educators work a second job to make ends meet and 94% buy school supplies for their students out of their own pockets.
 Poll after poll has shown that Marylanders overwhelmingly want to close the funding gap in the state.
-For example, a September 2019 poll found that 71% of Marylanders said they favor the effort “to pass a school funding and policy plan that will significantly increase school funding."
+We need the General Assembly to override the governor’s veto to make sure it happens.

 When Marylanders approved casino gaming, voters thought the new revenue would increase education funding.
 But instead, Gov. O’Malley used $500 million of that money elsewhere in his budgets, followed by Gov. Hogan diverting $1.4 billion of casino money to plug holes in other parts of his budgets.
 In 2018, educators successfully fought for the passage of the Fix the Fund Act, which put a constitutional amendment on the November ballot (Question 1) to finally stop this budget gimmick and provide a $500 million annual increase in school funding.
 Question 1 passed overwhelmingly, with more votes than anything else on the ballot and by the widest margin of any Maryland ballot measure in more than 20 years.
 It’s clear that Marylanders want increased funding for public schools, and Question 1 was the first step in making that a reality.